List of Tohoku Initiatives

 Website Twitter

-ARI, Association for the Revitalization of Ishinomaki|石巻市復興を考える市民の会
+ARI, Association of Citizens for the Revitalization of Ishinomaki|石巻市復興を考える市民の会

 The Association for the Revitalization of Ishinomaki is a volunteer group based in Ishinomaki City in Miyagi Prefecture, Japan.
 We are currently involved with community restoration projects as well as providing aid to temporary housing in Ishinomaki.